Skip to main content

 Servant quarters of Kumbha Palace

-Stairs leading to Ranimahal, on the Right, was the courtroom and downstairs were the King and Prince's homes.
+Stairs leading to Ranimahal, on the Right, were the courtroom, and downstairs were the King and Prince's homes.
 Some say this is where Kunwar Pratap and Kunwar Shakti stayed till 1543.

-Kumbha Palace and portions built by Rana Sanga that was Udai Singh's residence
+Kumbha Palace and portions built by Rana Sanga, which was Udai Singh's residence.

 View from Ranimahals

-After Chittor's siege, and Udai Singh's death, Maharana Pratap shifted his capital to Kumbhalgarh.
-Maan Singh, Akbar's general visited him thrice in 1573, and 1574 and finally when he was insulted by Amar Singh in 1576 resulted in the Haldighati war.
-After Haldighati Maan Singh's army marched to Kumbhalgarh fully aware that Maharana Pratap's army had weakened.
-The fort fell to the Mughals, while the Royal family remaining in the fort escaped to the Bhil Forests.
-Maharana Pratap gathered his army with Bhahmah Shah's help and his first out of 16 successful attempts was to recapture Kumbhalgarh.
-Maan Singh who was a reluctant leader here now escaped to Achalgarh where he died in 1614.
-Maharana Pratap however did not stay in this vulnerable fort and shifted his capital to Chavand in 1580.
-The fort lost its importance then until the Toda Rajputs fought the Marathas almost 300 Years later and Kumbhalgarh was then a Maratha stronghold and remained so until the British took over.
+After Chittor's siege and Udai Singh's death, Maharana Pratap shifted his capital to Kumbhalgarh.
+Maan Singh, Akbar's general, visited him thrice in 1573 and 1574 and finally, when he was insulted by Amar Singh in 1576 resulted in the Haldighati war.
+After Haldighati, Maan Singh's army marched to Kumbhalgarh, fully aware that Maharana Pratap's army had weakened.
+The fort fell to the Mughals, while the Royal family, remaining in the fort, escaped to the Bhil Forests.
+Maharana Pratap gathered his army with Bhahma Shah's help, and his first out of 16 successful attempts was to recapture Kumbhalgarh.
+Maan Singh, who was a reluctant leader here, now escaped to Achalgarh, where he died in 1614.
+Maharana Pratap, however, did not stay in this vulnerable fort and shifted his capital to Chavand in the 1580s.
+The fort lost its importance until the Toda Rajputs fought the Marathas almost 300 Years later, and Kumbhalgarh was then a Maratha stronghold and remained so until the British took over.

 Fateh Singh's courtroom